Thraundil/Imperial-archives/README.md

 **toAscii**: Script for converting binary, decimal and hex to readable Ascii-characters.

-**CWAT**: 'Caesar With A Twist' encryption/decryption for single strings.

 **KUPasswordChanger**: Tired of having to change your KU password every 6 months?
 Suffer no more!

-## Bonus: Terminal-commands for fun and profit!
+**PizzaRoulette**: Fun food-game for parties!
+Everyone picks a number > 100, get a random pizza + topping!

+## How to inbed personal scripts to bash:
-If you want to use/save any of the following .py programs to your bash:
+If you want to use/save any of the following .py programs to your bash (Linux):
 * 1: Create a bin folder in your home repository, if one does not already exist (mkdir ~/bin)
 * 2: Put files (toHex.py etc) into ~/bin
 * 3: Go to your .bashrc (vim ~/.bashrc)